ymilky/franzy/README.md

 # Franzy

-Franzy is a Clojure [Apache Kafka](http://kafka.apache.org/documentation.html) client.
+Franzy is a Clojure [Apache Kafka](http://kafka.apache.org/documentation.html) suite of libraries for Kafka.
+It includes libraries for Kafka consumers, producers, partitioners, callbacks, serializers, and deserializers, as well as an admin client, embedded Kafka brokers, validations for all major Kafka types, configuration management.

-The main goal of Franzy is to make life easier for producing, consuming, administering, configuring, and generally working with all things, Kafka.
+The main goal of Franzy is to make life easier for working with Kafka from Clojure.
+Franzy provides a foundation for building higher-level abstractions for whatever your needs might be when interacting with Kafka.

 ## Platform